conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 In conda-forge, dynamic linking to libraries provided by conda-forge packages is strongly preferred.
-Many of the concerns related to dynamic linking do not apply here, as proper packaging practices ensure that library dependencies are installed in compatible versions.
+Many of the concerns related to dynamic linking do not apply here, as proper packaging practices ensure that library dependencies are annotated and installed in compatible versions.

 ## Development files